 Simon joined the firm after graduating magna cum laude from Harvard Law School.
 In his second month as a lawyer, Simon argued a claim construction hearing (against multiple BigLaw partners) and won on every disputed term.
 As an associate, Simon took dozens of fact and expert depositions, successfully argued numerous important motions, participated in five jury trials (including one resulting in an $85 million verdict for our client).

 In his first year as a partner in the firm, Simon was co-lead trial counsel for the class in a class action trial in federal court under the Telephone Consumer Protection Act.
 The jury found that the defendant, ViSalus, had violated the TCPA 1,850,440 times, amounting to $925 million dollars in liability.
+Based on Simon’s success, Dovel & Luner was selected as a finalist for The National Law Journal’s 2020 Elite Trial Lawyers “Law Firm of the Year” award in Consumer Protection.

 Here is the transcript of a claim construction hearing in a case involving video transmission technology in the District of Delaware.
 Simon argued the majority of the disputed terms.
 The judge ruled in our client’s favor on 12 out of the 14 disputed terms.